What is Financial Life Planning?

 When I first handout the questions, I can tell that many individuals look at them with skepticism.

 I could tell the husband felt this way, and I was curious to see how things would unfold during the meeting.
-However, before getting into that, I should talk a little more about financial
+However, before getting into that, I should talk a little more about financial life planning and why this distinct process is, in our opinion, the most effective way to do financial planning.

 What Makes Wealth Meaningful